technohippy/three-canvas/README.md

 # three-canvas

-Custom Element to Use WebGL Easily by Utilizing Three.js
+A Custom Element to Use WebGL Easily by Utilizing Three.js

 ## Sample Code